mriechmanbennett/cloudflare-update/README.md

 Requires the jq package

 ## usage
-Create a secrets.txt file with your Cloudflare email and API key separated by a comma.
+Create a secrets.txt file with your DNS zone, DNS record name, Cloudflare email, and API key separated by commas.
 This script expects an zone-specific API key; you should not use your global Cloudflare API key.

 Example: email@cloudflare.com,1234567890ABCDEFG